Rachael Rollins: Cash bail

 After campaigning on a platform that included reducing the use of cash bail, Rollins has since critiqued the Massachusetts Bail Fund for securing the release of incarcerated people charged with violent felonies from pretrial detention.
-After a person bailed out by the Massachusetts Bail Fund allegedly committed another sexual assault following their release, Rollins became embroiled in a debate over the nature of cash bail with critics arguing that bail should not be used to keep individuals incarcerated who cannot pay and community safety should be ensured through other methods.
-Rollins faced further criticism when her office increased the bail of a person experiencing homelessness who was charged with armed robbery when learning he would be bailed out by the fund.
+After a person bailed out by the Massachusetts Bail Fund allegedly committed another sexual assault following their release, Rollins became embroiled in a debate over the nature of cash bail, with critics arguing that bail should not be used to keep individuals incarcerated who cannot pay, and community safety should be ensured through other methods.
+Rollins faced further criticism when her office successfully secured an increase in the bail of a person experiencing homelessness who was charged with armed robbery when learning he would be bailed out by the fund.

 U.S. attorney for the District of Massachusetts

 Nomination and confirmation

-In July 2021, President Joe Biden nominated Rollins to be the United States Attorney for the District of Massachusetts.
+In July 2021, President Joe Biden nominated Rollins to be the United States attorney for the District of Massachusetts.
 Republican U.S. Senator Tom Cotton said he would try to prevent Rollins from being confirmed, saying she supported policies that have contributed to an increase in violent crime.
-Senator Ted Cruz also criticized her for stating she would not prosecute certain crimes.
+Senator Ted Cruz also criticized her for stating she would not prosecute certain crimes, such as trespassing, breaking and entering, larceny, resisting arrest, wanton or malicious destruction of property, drug possession with intent to distribute, driving with a suspended or revoked license, and several more.

 In September 2021, a committee vote to advance Rollins' nomination was delayed after Cotton wanted more time to convince colleagues to oppose her.

 On September 30, 2021, her nomination was stalled in committee by an 11–11 vote.
 On December 8, 2021, Vice President Kamala Harris cast a tie-breaking vote on the Senate's motion to invoke cloture on, as well as to confirm, Rollins's nomination.
 After her confirmation, the United States Marshals Service refused Rollins' request for a full time security detail, assessing that she was at a low risk of actual harm after receiving death threats via email.
-On January 10, 2022, she was sworn-in as the United States Attorney for the District of Massachusetts.
+On January 10, 2022, she was sworn in as the United States attorney for the District of Massachusetts.

-Controversies

-In November 2022, the United States Department of Justice's inspector general reportedly opened an investigation into her for appearing at a political fundraiser with First Lady Jill Biden.
-The inspector general's office is also looking into alleged usage of her personal cellphone to conduct official business, raising potential security concerns.
-They also reportedly inquired about a June trip to California by Rollins to speak at CAA Amplify, which also paid for Rollins' trip.
-Justice Department employees are not permitted to accept payments for travel, and she was later asked by the Department to return the money to the group.